fofoRS/java-virtual-thread/README.md

 # Virtual Thread

 In genral virtual thread is aims to improve the throughput allowing the application to execute more concurrent work or accept more request under a thread-per-request approach.
 Virtual threads still uses platform OS threads as carriers.
-Once the virtual thread gets blocked it platform thread is free to accept a new vritual threads.
-We have to keep in mind with virtual thread we no longer have a 1:1 relationship between virtual and platform threads.
+Once the virtual thread gets blocked, platform thread will become free to accept a new vritual threads.
+We have to keep in mind that with virtual threads we no longer have a 1:1 relationship between virtual and platform threads.

 ## Considerations